 It all began as a tweet about a patient's lengthy priapism.

-A physician expressed compassion and feelings of awkwardness addressing a patient enduring 36 hours of agony.
+SOCIAL MEDIA A physician expressed compassion and feelings of awkwardness addressing a patient enduring 36 hours of agony with a prolonged erection.
 Later, the Internet had mobilized 'prosecution' and 'defense' teams for the anonymous mommy_doctor (MD) tweeter.

 FIRST, I must point out the "mea culpa" that has since been tweeted by MD: "In any case, I've learned my lesson and will tone it down.
 Some."
 Thank you.
 She later also indicated that the patient did not actually have a priapism.

 SECOND, after smelling smoke in the forest, ClinicalPosters.com sent her a tweet with a link to the blog formed in her (dis)honor so MD could either evacuate or join the volunteer fire department.
 Wouldn't you want to be alerted if there was a besmirching free-for-all about you?
 Apparently the riot ensued without first approaching her.